atribiswas/swiggyzomato_analysis/README.md

 5. Exact frequency of deliveries of each day over 24 hour period

-Check out the .ipynb file to learn more!
+Check out the [main file](https://github.com/atribiswas/swiggyzomato_analysis/blob/main/main.md) to learn more!

 Thanks!